giacomopiccinini/scriptor/FEATURES.md

 ## Temp

-momentarily the model is stored in models/ but really it should end up in the data diretory, likely something like ~/local/share/scriba/models/parakeet.
+momentarily the model is stored in models/ but really it should end up in the data diretory, likely something like ~/local/share/scriptor/models/parakeet.
 Copy it there for the time being we'll then need to figure out a way to store the model.

 ## Layout
 It should be divided vertically in three spaces.

-Above them, there should be a logo with "Scriba".
+Above them, there should be a logo with "Scriptor".
 The exact thing needs to be defined but let's put a placeholder there for now.

 Below the logo the definition should be the following